Jo Jo White: In media

 White appeared in two movies with small roles: 1980's Inside Moves and 2007's The Game Plan, in which his son, actor Brian J. White, also starred.
 His controversial 1966 NCAA Tournament Elite 8 game against Texas Western is portrayed in the 2006 film Glory Road.

 In 2010, White underwent a procedure to remove a tumor on the back of his brain.
 To assist his recovery, his attorney elicited memories from White and authored a subsequent biography Make it Count that was released in 2012.
 Then–Boston Celtics Coach Doc Rivers remarked:

 In September 2012, White started the Jo Jo White Foundation to provide support for brain cancer research.
 He also previously led the Jo Jo White Growth League for children in middle school starting in 1994.

 Death

-White died in Boston on January 16, 2018, from complications of his dementia, specifically pneumonia, which was brought on when he had a benign brain tumor removed.
+White died in Boston two months past his 71st birthday, from complications of his dementia, specifically pneumonia, which was brought on when he had a benign brain tumor removed.
 The Boston Celtics honored his death with a black stripe stitched onto their jerseys for the remainder of the 2017–18 season.